kaixinguor/CarND-Advanced-Lane-Lines/writeup.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `image_trans.py`).
+I used a combination of color and gradient thresholds to generate a binary image.
+The following example shows: original image, binary image by gradient, binary image by color.
+![alt text][img_binary]

+ (thresholding steps at lines # through # in `image_trans.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]